shalomkerry/shalomkerry.github.io/_posts/2025-03-25-The-Prince-Of-Egypt-Is-Indeed-A-Masterpeice.md

 He was chosen by I AM.
 The God of his ancestors.His story just got a bit interesting.
 God commissions him to be his messenger to tell Pharaoh 'To let His People Go'.

+> Now it came about in the course of those many days that the king of Egypt died.
+And the sons of Israel groaned because of the bondage, and they cried out; and their cry for help because of their bondage ascended to God.
+24 So God heard their groaning; and God remembered His covenant with Abraham, Isaac, and Jacob.
+25 And God saw the sons of Israel, and God took notice of them.
+Exodus 2:23

 ## A commission of a life time
 Moses now understands he is a prophet.
 A prophet of I AM.
 He knows his purpose, it all made sense now, God got him here and he didn't die then because of this.
 God wanted a prophet to free his people.